Pseudo-extended Markov chain Monte Carlo: The Pseudo-Extended Method

-Aside from a few special cases, we generally cannot simulate from the dynamical system corresponding to the Hamiltonian \eqref{eq:extended-hamiltonian} exactly \citep{Neal2010}.
+Aside from a few special cases, we generally cannot simulate from the Hamiltonian system eq. \eqref{eq:extended-hamiltonian} exactly \citep{Neal2010}.
 Instead, we discretize time using small step-sizes $\epsilon$ and calculate the state at $\epsilon$, $2\epsilon$, $3\epsilon$, etc. using a numerical integrator.
-Several numerical integrators are available which preserve the volume and reversibility of the Hamiltonian system \citep{Girolami2011}, the most popular being the \textit{leapfrog} integrator which takes $L$ steps, each of size $\epsilon$, though the Hamiltonian dynamics (see Algorithm \ref{alg:hamiltonian}).
+Several numerical integrators are available which preserve the volume and reversibility of the Hamiltonian system \citep{Girolami2011}, the most popular being the \textit{leapfrog} integrator which takes $L$ steps, each of size $\epsilon$, though the Hamiltonian dynamics (pseudo-code is given in the Supplementary Material).
 After a fixed number of iterations $T$, the algorithm generates samples $(\bx_{1:N}^{(t)},\brho^{(t)}),\ t=1,\ldots,T$ approximately distributed according to the joint distribution $\pi(\bx_{1:N},\brho)$, where after discarding the momentum variables $\brho$, our MCMC samples will be approximately distributed according to the target $\pi^N(\bx_{1:N})$.

-Two important tuning parameters of Algorithm \ref{alg:hamiltonian} are $L$ and $\epsilon$.
-We estimate these using the No-U-turn sampler (NUTS) introduced by \citet{Hoffman2014}, where the trajectory length $L$ is tuned to avoid the sampler doubling back on itself and $\epsilon$ is estimated using dual averaging \citep{Nesterov2009a}.
-In this paper, we use the HMC algorithm because of its impressive mixing times, however, it is important to note that alternative MCMC schemes, such as the random-walk Metropolis \citep{Robert1997}, Metropolis-adjusted Langevin algorithm \citep{Roberts1998}, slice sampler \citep{Neal2003} and other MCMC algorithms can also be used to sample from the pseudo-extended target \eqref{eq:extended-target}.
+In this paper, we use the No-U-turn sampler (NUTS) introduced by \citet{Hoffman2014} as implemented in the STAN \citep{Carpenter2017} software package to automatically tune $L$ and $\epsilon$.